NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 ## Other ways to do migration

-1. Just don't and call some release a flag day.

-2. Put deprecation logic into individual packages.
-That would avoid evaluation penalty for already compliant packages and packages that has no feature parameters, but would be quite verbose and require sophisticated automations to introduce and drop.
+1. Put deprecation logic into individual packages.
+That would avoid evaluation penalty for already compliant packages and packages that has no feature parameters, but would be quite verbose and require sophisticated automations to introduce and drop deprecation logic.

 ## Other ways to pass feature parameters